httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 evolve.

-When specifying examples of protocol interactions, applications SHOULD document both the request and response messages, with full headers, preferably in HTTP/1.1 format.
+When specifying examples of protocol interactions, applications SHOULD document both the request and response messages, with full header fields, preferably in HTTP/1.1 format.
 For example:

 ~~~ example
 GET /thing HTTP/1.1